ronaldvanrij/g4-trial/README.md

 - G3 certificates used a limited number of Policy OIDs, this has been expanded significantly for the G4.
 This allows the relying party to pinpoint exactly which type of certificate and validation was performed;
 - G4 makes a distinction between Authenticity and Authentication certificates, while G3 only defined Authenticity for both use cases;
 - Previously G1 Private Services Server certificate (OID: 2.16.528.1.1003.1.2.8.6) could be used both for `serverAuth` and `clientAuth` (for example in mTLS usage cases).
 This has been changed in G4.
 A "G4 Private Other Generic Legal Persons Organization Validated Authentication" is used for `clientAuth` and "G4 Private TLS Generic Devices Organization Validated Server" for `serverAuth`.
+- G3 certificates were allowed to have IP addresses as Subject Alternate Names.
+The G4 prohibits this.
 - Signature algorithm `RSASSA‐PKCS1‐v1_5` has been designated as legacy by the SOG-IS Crypto Evaluation Scheme and is replaced by `RSASSA-PSS`.
 This algorithm is used for certificates and CRLs.

 # Certificate profiles